-Another related approach is related to the question of whether we are talking on a subjective feeling or an objective one.
-One might argue that if people subjectively feel that they have the freedom not to comply, then this this falls under the definition of voluntary even though it is not the case objectively.
-A different approach might suggest that if we see for example that people in a certain group, make similar compliance choices, then there might be some social mechanism that cause people to comply, even if they think that this is their choice.
+Another related approach to voluntary compliance involves the question of whether the regulatee’s feeling is a subjective or an objective one.
+Arguably, if people subjectively feel that they have the freedom not to comply, their compliance is voluntary, even if this is not the case objectively.
+Alternatively, if people in a certain group make similar compliance choices, it may be reasonable to conclude that there may be some objective social mechanism that causes people to comply, even if they subjectively think that this is their voluntary choice.

 Voluntary compliance as discretion

-Another possibility to understand the meaning of voluntary compliance is related to the amount of discretion that states give people.
-The more discretion people get, the more room they have to bring their own interpretation to what is expected from them.
-While by most accounts, giving people discretion could not be seen as voluntary compliance, to the extent that within certain requirements, people have more than one behaviors they can choose from, definitely have an effect on people.
-Wearing mask always or only near people?
-Never turn on red, or turn on when traffic allows for it.
+Another way to understand the meaning of voluntary compliance is related to the amount of discretion that states give people.
+The more discretion people get, the more they can apply their own interpretations of what is expected from them.
+While it is generally understood that giving people discretion cannot be considered voluntary compliance, it is true that when people have multiple behaviors to choose from within certain requirements, it can have an effect on their actions.
+People can decide: should I always wear a mask, or only when I’m near people?
+Never turn on red, or turn on red when traffic allows for it?

-Much of the inspiration for writing this book, came from the covid crisis, during which states came to understand the classical limits of compliance.
-One classical dilemmas that many countries, faced is related to whether to trust people with the decision whether to wear the mask all the time or only when there are people near them.
-Since the definition of what it means to be near people, could be explained in more than one way, people have some leverage to decide what is their level of compliance and how careull they want to be and define terms like crowded or near people accordingly.
-In Israel for example in the early days for covid, people had to be with a masks all the time, as if their discretion is not to be trusted.
-A similar theme in Israeli culture views for example the fact that there are not right on red light, like the one which exists in most other counties.
-A similar debated in the literature is related to sex education for adolescences between safe sex and absenteeism.
+Much of the inspiration for writing this book came from the COVID crisis, during which states came to understand the classical limits of compliance.
+One prominent dilemma faced by many countries involved whether to trust people with the decision about wearing a mask all the time or only there were people near them.
+Since the definition of what it means to be near people is flexible, people have some leverage to define terms like crowded or near people and decide their level of compliance and how careful they wanted to be.
+In Israel for example, in the early days of COVID, everybody had to wear masks all the time, as if their discretion could not be trusted.
+This non-discretionary approach reflects certain assumptions in Israeli culture.
+For example, unlike most other countries in the world, Israel does not allow cars to turn right on red lights, not trusting people’s choices.
+There is a similar debate between safe sex and abstention in the literature regarding sex education for adolescents.

 Voluntary compliance motivation

-A third approach, which is the most classical one, focuses on the motivation behind the compliance is it coerced by state sanctions or by other barriers which makes compliance impossible.
-For example, people might comply with some public transportation rules, in some countries, where there is simply no way to got on without a ticket, in such contexts
+A third approach, the most classical one, focuses on whether the motivation behind compliance is coerced by state sanctions or by other barriers which makes non-compliance impossible.
+An example of the latter can be found in the context of public transportation.
+There are some places where there is simply no way to travel without a ticket.
+In such places, people are likely to be complying with at least some public transportation rules.

-In some cases, enforcing the payment for the fare is being done by administrative tools, such as fines.
-There are several enforcement strategies such as: increasing the fine amount; improving the fine collection procedure; changing the offence from civil to criminal; improving the ability to identify the identity of the passengers; adopting a joint fast track justice procedure in order to pay fines.
+In some cases, administrative tools, such as fines, are used to enforce fare payment, for example.
+There are several enforcement strategies such as: increasing the fine amount; improving the fine collection procedure; changing the offence from civil to criminal; improving the ability to identify the identity of the passengers; and adopting a joint fast-track justice procedure for paying fines.

-In other public transportation systems, the enforcement is done via inspectors, hence the compliance is voluntary but there is some probabilistic risk that people take into account.
-Clearly, current research makes this distinction but it is entirely clear, what level of expected sanction could be seen as taking from the individual, her perceived or actual voluntarism.
+In other public transportation systems, where enforcement is accomplished using inspectors, the compliance is voluntary but there is some risk of being caught not complying that people take into account.
+Although current research distinguishes between totally voluntary and coerced voluntary behavior, it is not entirely clear what level of expected sanction could be seen as reducing or even eliminating the individual's perceived or actual voluntarism.

 Voluntary compliance and intrinsic motivation